 Ask participants to share what it felt like to complete this simulation.
 This can be done rapidly by asking for one-word answers.
-For example: Q If you could describe what this simulation felt like to you in one word , what word would that be?
+For example: Q If you could describe what this simulation felt like to you in one word, what word would that be?
 Typical responses may include "frustrating," "overwhelming," or "stressful."
-If time permits, invite a few participants to elaborate on their responses: For example: ₩hat made it overwhelming?
-What aspects of the simulation were stressful to you?
-Acknowledge these feelings as normal responses and connect them to the purpose of the simulation exercise: This simulation was designed to prepare you for the many stressors you would encounter in a real-world scenario.
+If time permits, invite a few participants to elaborate on their responses: For example: \mathbb{Q} What made it overwhelming?
+Q What aspects of the simulation were stressful to you?
+Acknowledge these feelings as normal responses and connect them to the purpose of the simulation exercise: This simulation was designed to prepare you for the many stressors you would encounter in a realworld scenario.
 If time permits, discuss additional stressors that cannot be captured in this scenario (e.g., staff safety concerns, lack of mental preparation, exhaustion).
 Q How is a real-world scenario different?
 What stressors could not be captured in this simulation?
-60 DISCUSSION SESSION By the end of this session, participants will be able to:
+DISCUSSION SESSION

+By the end of this session, participants will be able to: Describe the key areas of operational readiness when preparing for an infectious disease outbreak.
 Understand the importance of integrating epidemiological, assessment, and community feedback data to inform organizational adaptive management strategies and response plans for outbreak responses in humanitarian emergencies.
 Identify key stakeholders and coordination structures that are critical to outbreak response in humanitarian settings and weigh their impact on multi-sectoral outbreak response activities.
 Materials/Features Needed Printed small group discussion handouts (Annex 8) - enough for all participants.
 Printed facilitator small group discussion handouts (Annex 9) - one per group facilitator.
+Whiteboard or large format sticky notes.